bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 #### Self-referencing a package using its name[#](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_self-referencing-a-package-using-its-name)

-Within a package, the values defined in the package’s `package.json` [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports) field can be referenced via the package’s name.
+Within a package, the values defined in the package's `package.json` [`"exports"`](https://nodejs.org/dist/v16.13.1/docs/api/all.html#packages_exports) field can be referenced via the package's name.
 For example, assuming the `package.json` is:

 ```